Sunflowers are popular amongst gardeners who enjoy seeing birds in their garden, as birds (and other animals) are drawn to their big seeds.

 Ants occasionally are drawn to the nectar of the flower, but don’t disturb the seeds.
 Other than that, insects are rarely a problem for sunflowers.
 Nor are they prone to plant diseases.
 And once they get a foot or two high, weeds aren’t an issue.

-Some gardeners welcome this and grow sunflowers as a living bird feeder.
+Some gardeners welcome this and grow these bright yellow blooms as a living bird feeder.
 If you do want to keep them from eating all the seeds, though, you can cover the heads with a piece of cheesecloth or screen.

 Don’t use plastic for a covering, as this can hold in moisture and cause mold on the seeds.